hujhax/austin-improv-wiki/Troupes/Parallelogramophonograph.md

 **Parallelogramophonograph** (often abbreviated to **Pgraph**) is a theatre company in Austin, TX that specializes in improvising plays.
 They have a weekly show ([[Shows/The Spectacle|The Spectacle]]) on Fridays at 10pm at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## History
-Here is [[Robert Faires]]'s explanation of the name's origin:<blockquote>After a long, tedious search for a group name in which hundreds of options were considered and discarded, a somewhat alcohol-lubricated Janik offered "Parallelogramophone."
+Here is Robert Faires's explanation of the name's origin:<blockquote>After a long, tedious search for a group name in which hundreds of options were considered and discarded, a somewhat alcohol-lubricated Janik offered "Parallelogramophone."
 Immediately, Badr built on it with "Parallelogramophonograph."
 They tried it out on some friends, and since it made them laugh, it stuck.</blockquote>

 ## Show Formats
 ### The Nutty Funsters